Police ranks and insignia of India

 A display of the various ranks of the Indian police and their respective uniform at the National Police Memorial and Museum in New Delhi.

-Police services in India comprises the Indian Police Service (IPS), DANIPS, and Pondicherry Police Service recruited by the central government, along with various State Police Services (SPS) recruited by state governments.
+Police services in India comprise the Indian Police Service (IPS), DANIPS, and Pondicherry Police Service recruited by the central government, along with various State Police Services (SPS) recruited by state governments.
 As policing is a state subject, the structure and organisation of police forces vary across states.
 In most state police forces, ranks below Deputy Superintendent of Police (DSP) are considered subordinates, while DSP and above are supervisory ranks.
 These officers are organised in a structured hierarchical order.

 Ranks of law enforcement in India

-The ranks, posts, and designations of all police officers vary from state to state as police and law and order is a state matter.
+The ranks, posts, and designations of all police officers vary from state to state as police and law and order are a state matter.
 But, generally the following pattern is observed: